MuellerNico/PolyMorph/README.md

 ## Directory structure
 `root`: main.cpp, makefile, ensemble.off (input file), README.md
-`/include`: Contains all header files which make up the core of this software
+`/include`: Contains all header files which make up the core of this software `/out`: Output produced by the default setup when running the program out-of-the-box.

 ## Source files